 Table of Contents

 Before you reach the Vale Guardian, you will first need to climb a set of stairs.
 On these stairs you will find three Anomalies.
 Each one has its own mechanics independent of the others.
 Every time you open a new instance these enemies will spawn in a different order.
-The fundamentals of this fight can are summed up by this introduction.

 This is a mechanic that’s not overly important during the Vale Guardian phases, but highly important during the Vale Division.
 Vale Guardian, and it’s Anomalies emit an aura.
 This will cause damage to the group throughout the fight.